 Although Facebook CEO Mark Zuckerberg has acknowledged his company’s role in geopolitics—from Russia’s misinformation campaign prior to the 2016 U.S. presidential election to serving as a platform for inciting ethnic cleansing in Myanmar in 2018—it is the company’s recent defense of President Trump that is prompting businesses to halt ad buys.

 The Wall Street Journal reported on Saturday that Disney has joined an international list of more than 1,200 small businesses and multinationals to engage in an advertising boycott against Facebook as part of the Stop Hate for Profit campaign.
 The initiative is led by organizations including the NAACP, Free Press, Sleeping Giant, and the Anti-Defamation League.

 “The goal of #StopHateForProfit is to compel Facebook to get serious about curtailing the spread of racism and bigotry across its network,” says Free Press Senior Director of Strategy and Communications Timothy Karr, noting the coalition has issued 10 recommended next steps.
 “The company has a long history of promising to do more, followed by little to no action or enforcement.”

 Trump’s comments following the death of George Floyd in Minneapolis is at the core of the corporate advertising boycott.
-While Twitter hid the content for “glorifying violence,” Trump’s words remain intact on Facebook:
+While Twitter hid the content for “glorifying violence,” Trump’s words remained intact on Facebook:

 Although Trump claims ignorance of the origins of the “looting…shooting” phrase, according to NPR, its origins date back to 1967 when a Miami police chief uttered the words and said he didn’t mind being accused of “police brutality.”

 To be clear, hate speech, even inciteful speech, is a fundamental American right.
 Facebook has done nothing illegal by keeping the president’s comments online.
 The First Amendment prohibits government censorship of speech unless it presents a “clear and present” danger.
 What we’re seeing is a backlash against the president among a large swath of the citizenry and the private sector.